bogbook/bog/README.md

 ### config options

-Save a `config.json` file to your `.bogbookv2` folder in order to configure your local bogbook.
+Save a `config.json` file to your `.bogbook` folder in order to configure your local bogbook.

 #### specify your url

 ```
-{"url": "yoururl.com"}
+{"hostname": "yoururl.com"}
 ```

 #### fortify your bog